Apply

 • Verbal score above the 70th percentile

-• Test scores are valid for five years and must be valid on the date the application is submitted.
+• Test scores are valid for five years.
+If you choose to submit a GRE score, the score must be valid on the date you submit your application.

 • English language proficiency for international applicants must be demonstrated with one of the tests accepted by The Graduate School as outlined in Policy 3.2, unless: